 Recruiting police officers today is a common challenge that many agencies face, especially with all of the distractions in today’s digital era.
 Is your law enforcement agency overcoming common barriers of recruitment and retention for the new millennium?

-Social recruiting, a term coined to describe the employment recruitment process through social media, has proven its effectiveness over and over again.
-Millennials are familiar and comfortable with most social media channels, which can eliminate some of the intimidation that exists throughout the application process.
-It also encourages a sense of inclusivity as these millennials consider joining your team!
+Social media recruiting, a term coined to describe the employment recruitment process through social media, has proven its effectiveness over and over again.
+Millennial’s are familiar and comfortable with most social media channels, which can eliminate some of the intimidation that exists throughout the application process.
+It also encourages a sense of inclusiveness as these millennial’s consider joining your team!

-Utilizing social media through the recruiting process isn’t just beneficial to job-seekers, though.
-Social recruiting gives police and sheriff agencies the opportunity to express the culture of your department, introduce existing staff and showcase the opportunities to impact the community.
+Utilizing social media throughout the recruiting process isn’t just beneficial to job seekers though.
+Social recruiting gives police and sheriff agencies the opportunity to express the culture of the department, introduce new and existing staff, and showcase the opportunities to impact the community.

 Police Recruiting Website